benbraou/flex-layout-wiki/Best-Performance.md

 ![screen shot 2017-08-03 at 12 46 39 pm](https://user-images.githubusercontent.com/210413/28935328-d1667e58-7849-11e7-8e2d-5983b4071a1d.png)

-> Dynamic-inline-styling performance impacts are especially noticeable for **column** layouts; which requires significant webkit engine processing to adjust column heights appropriately.
+> Dynamic-inline-styling performance impacts are especially noticeable for **column** layouts.
+Developers should note that FlexBox CSS with `flex-direction = "column"` requires significantly more webkit engine processing to properly adjust column heights and layout the composition.

 #### Use Responsive Class API for large Tables